High accuracy sensors and Laser Line Triangulation Principle

-The AccuProfile™820 Laser Scanners use triangulation measurement to determine displacements and surface heights by emitting a beam of visible laser light that creates a line on a target surface.
+AccuProfile™ 820 Laser Scanners use high accuracy sensors to determine displacements and surface heights by emitting a triangulation measurement beam of visible laser light that creates a line on a target surface.
 Reflected light from the surface is viewed at an angle by a two-dimensional detector inside the sensor.
 The two-dimensional contour profile is calculated by the scanner’s microprocessor from the pixel data from the diffusely – reflected laser line.
 The contour profile is transmitted through Ethernet communications to a computer.
 Real-time 3D profiling is created by synchronizing the position of the scanner with encoder inputs from conveyors, linear stages or robotic movements.
 A variety of models are specified, each to allow a different measurement range and field of view.

 Compact Design for Measurement of Complex Surfaces